microconfig/microconfig/README.md

 The required build params:
 * `root` - full or relative config root dir.
 * `dest` - full or relative build destination dir.
-* `env` - environment name (Environment is used as a config profile, also as a group of services to build configs for).
+* `env` - environment name (environment is used as a config profile, also as a group of services to build configs).

 To build configs not for the whole environment but only for specific services you can use the following optional params:
-* `groups` - comma-separated list of component groups to build configs for.
+* `groups` - a comma-separated list of component groups to build configs.
-* `services` - comma-separated list of services to build configs for.
+* `services` - a comma-separated list of services to build configs.

 Command line params example (Java 8+ required):
 ```